system76/docs/_articles/graphics-switch-pop.md

 ---

-Many laptops these days have _switchable graphics_, which allow users to switch between high performance and battery saving modes (as well as an intermediate "balanced" mode).
+Many laptops these days have _switchable graphics_, which allow users to switch between several GPU modes spanning power use and performance.
 The following System76 laptops have these switchable graphics capabilities:

 - Adder WS (addw1, addw2)
 - Galago Pro (galp5 - NVIDIA models only)
 - Gazelle (gaze14, gaze15)
-- Oryx Pro (oryp4, oryp4-b, oryp5, oryp6)
+- Oryx Pro (oryp4, oryp4-b, oryp5, oryp6, oryp7)

 Pop!_OS includes utilities for switching between these modes, which you can learn more about below.